 Last year, JPMorgan partnered with the Gates Foundation and the Michael & Susan Dell Foundation to set up the Bharat Inclusion Initiative at the Indian Institute of Management Ahmedabad.
 How will this foster fintech innovation for low-income and unbanked individuals?

-The Bharat Inclusion Initiative (BII) has been set up in partnership with the Bill and Melinda Gates Foundation and other like-minded donors to boost inclusion of the underserved by leveraging innovative technologies.
+The Bharat Inclusion Initiative (BII) has been set up in partnership with the Bill and Melinda Gates Foundation and other like-minded donors to boost the inclusion of the underserved by leveraging innovative technologies.
 It is a unique program creating an end-to-end ecosystem to train and nurture aspiring entrepreneurs who are building ventures to catalyze financial inclusion.
-The initiative will support entrepreneurial activities right from the idea stage to the scaling up stage through a series of accelerator programs, focused research, training workshops, and pilot partnerships.
+The initiative will support entrepreneurial activities right from the idea stage to the scaling-up stage through a series of accelerator programs, focused research, training workshops, and pilot partnerships.
 The program also works with regulators/policymakers to help entrepreneurs understand and navigate the changing regulatory and policy landscape in the financial services domain.
 We hope that through our early demonstrations and by helping to bridge the policy and infrastructure gaps, we can catalyze the private sector to serve the poor.